juriad/advent2023/README.md

 I did not attempt to implemet any sophisticated algorithm, just flooding with a queue.
 But I focused on modeling of the task, which paid off in the second part, where it was trivial to extend.

+## Day 18 - Xtend

+The language tries to fix some issues of Java, some successfully.
+For example the idea that everything is an expression is nice.
+But its main feature extension function are quite meh.

+The idea of colors made me implement a simple array-based map with some flood-filling.
+This turned out to be bad and needed to be reimplemented for the second task.
+Counting how much the trench adds to the area was interesting.

 # Lists

 ## Language pool